Azure/azure-sdk-for-net/sdk/batch/Azure.Compute.Batch/README.md

-# Azure.Compute.Batch client library for .NET
+# Azure Compute.Batch client library for .NET

 Azure.Compute.Batch is a managed service that helps developers get secret simply and securely.